ashrafkgit/Rancher/Rancher/RKE Concepts.md

 ## RKE Concepts

-##
 **RKE Introduction**
 ##
 Rancher Kubernetes Engine (RKE) is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
 It works on bare-metal and virtualized servers.

-_Requirements:_
+_Basic requirements:_

-SSH Connection to the nodes.
+1. SSH Connection to the nodes.

-Docker Installed on the nodes.
+2. Docker Installed on the nodes.